 Independence is a medium-sized city located in the state of Kentucky.
 With a population of 26,819 people and four constituent neighborhoods, Independence is the 16th largest community in Kentucky.
-Independence has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Independence, where the median household income is $65,776.00.
+Much of the housing stock in Independence was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Independence economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Independence, where the median household income is $65,653.00.

 Independence real estate is some of the most expensive in Kentucky, although Independence house values don't compare to the most expensive real estate in the U.S.